Can Tetras Live with Goldfish?

 3. Rosy Barbs

-Rosy barbs are easier to maintain and have similar tank necessities as goldfish.
-These fish are of one character that they should not be alone.
-They are giant fish, and there should be no worry about the goldfish consuming them.
-Also, they grab food quite fast, making it easier to live with the goldfish.
+Rosy barbs are easier to maintain and have similar tank needs as goldfish.
+These fish are of one character, that they should not be alone.

 4. Hillstream Loach

-Hillstream loach is an excellent fish that feeds on algae and grasps on grass tightly such that the goldfish cannot pull them off.
-Typically, they are well-known to be adaptive to cooler temperatures like the goldfish.
+Hillstream loach is an excellent fish that feeds on algae and grasps on grass tightly so the goldfish cannot pull them off.
+Typically, they are well-known to be adaptive to cooler temperatures like goldfish.
 These fish may include Borneo sucker loach and other flat-bodied fish.

 5. Zebra Danios

 Zebra danios are an excellent companion to goldfish since they are small (2 inches long) but quick enough to outdo the sluggish goldfish.
-They quickly grab food before the giant goldfish, making them adapt quite well to the same environment.
-Notably, these two fish species adapt to cooler temperatures making it easier to interact.
+They quickly grab food before the goldfish, making them adapt quite well to the same environment.
+Like goldfish, they also adapt to cooler temperatures quite well.

 6. Hoplo Catfish